khusmann/benlink/README.md

 Things to do, in no particular order:

 - [ ] Implement more commands and settings
+- [ ] Make a higher-level interface for sending / receiving TNC data (right now you have to break it into fragments)
 - [ ] Support more radios
 - [ ] Figure out firmware flashing process / protocol (this is key for long-term independence from the HT app)